nesi/support-docs/docs/Scientific_Computing/Supported_Applications/TurboVNC.md

 #### Within the NIWA network (or NIWA VPN)

 1. Open the TurboVNC viewer:

-    ``` sl
+    ``` sh
     vncviewer
     ```

 2. Within the TurboVNC viewer, connect to the host and display number, e.g. to `mahuika01.mahuika.nesi.org.nz:1`.
 Alternatively, use the host and port number: `mahuika01.mahuika.nesi.org.nz::5901` (note the two colons between hostname and port number).

 #### Outside the NIWA network, and not on the NIWA VPN

 1. Open an SSH tunnel through the lander node to the SSH port (22) on the desired login node:

-    ``` sl
+    ``` sh
     # This command sets up local SSH port forwarding.
     # The command is of the form:
     # ssh -L <local_port>:<destination_host>:<destination_port> <gateway_host>